Sample Developmental Edit: Before And After Examples

 Point 3, available alternative:

 Asynchronous updates in our project tool cover status better.
 The platform supports tagged blockers, due dates, and rollups by team.
 Teams that use this feature cut live meeting time by half in Q2 while shipping two releases on schedule.
-A short live check-in can focus on risks and cross-team dependencies only.
+A short live check-in can focus only on risks and cross-team dependencies.

 Counterpoint and response: